Skip to main content

 Authentication methods

-There are two methods for authenticating to AI Object Storage using CKS Workload Federation:
+CKS Workload Federation supports two methods for authenticating to AI Object Storage:

-2. Manual by configuring the OIDC Workload Federation manually, which is useful for debugging or when the Pod Identity Webhook is not available.
+• Manual by configuring the OIDC Workload Federation manually, which is useful for debugging or when the Pod Identity Webhook isn’t available.

 How the three authorization systems relate